 India Brown started her role in Hetty Feather on CBBC in 2018 and has continued playing Lizzie in the show across the latest series, and in the same year, she could be seen as Amber in the David Walliams TV film The Midnight Gang.
 Last Christmas, India starred alongside Mackenzie Crook and Thierry Wickens in the remake of Worzel Gummidge and this year, has appeared in the new Netflix mystery series The Stranger, based on Harlan Coben’s novel of the same name.
 Chatting to India, she tells us about playing Lizzie in Hetty Feather, her recent lead role in Worzel Gummidge and being in the David Walliams TV film The Midnight Gang.

-How did you find your time playing Susan in Worzel Gummidge?
+How did you find your time playing Susan in the new BBC series Worzel Gummidge?

 I thoroughly enjoyed playing Susan in Worzel Gummidge because we got to work in the countryside which was a refreshing change and it was lovely to work outside in the fields surrounded by nature.

-What was it like working with the rest of the cast and crew including Mackenzie Crook?
+What was it like working with the rest of the cast and crew, which includes Mackenzie Crook?

 It was very fun because it felt like we were all a big family and you always had someone to talk to on the long shooting days.
 I learnt a lot from Mackenzie because he was a very good director who always had an answer to any questions that we had.

-Can you tell us about your experience starring in a remake of a much-loved classic?
+How did you find the experience starring in a remake of a much-loved classic?

 It was quite an honour knowing that this was a popular series with a huge following in the past, and knowing that I would be able to participate in a new version with a modern twist was a great challenge.
 I was very eager to start learning more about my character.

-When I found out I had got the part I was very excited because I had followed the programme up until Series Three!
+When I found out I had got the part I was very excited because I had followed the programme up until Series 3!

-Can you describe your character in the show?
+Can you tell us about your character Lizzie?